Audiology BSc

 Year 3 Compulsory modules

-Audiological Clinical skills 3 (including placement) (40 credits)
+Audiological Clinical Skills 3 (including placement) (40 credits)

 • This module is designed to provide the student with clinical work practice to develop clinical and professional skills necessary for employment and registration as a graduate audiologist.
 The aim of this module is to develop students' clinical skills, knowledge and understanding that are required to practice as an audiologist.